twinpeaksaurus/huffman-tree-compression/README.txt

-This lab implements a Huffman Tree encoding and decoding process.
-While it does not work currently with complex, multi-file directories, nor convert binary strings into bit/boolean vectors, it theoretically achieves approximately 400% compression.
+This program implements a Huffman Tree encoding and decoding process.
+While it does not work currently with complex, multi-file directories, nor convert binary strings into bit/boolean vectors, it achieves approximately 400% compression.
 (It current writes binary as strings in order to simplify the demonstration of the process.)

 (NOTE: as of this submission, character precedence needs to be corrected when characters have equal frequency.)